 A distinguished figure in Wisconsin law circles for over forty years, Roujet DeLisle Marshall is in all probability is the oddest named individual to have served as a member of the Wisconsin State Supreme Court!
 A native of Nashua, New Hampshire, Roujet (or Rouget) D. Marshall was born in that city on December 27, 1846, the youngest of three sons born to Thomas and Emeline Marshall.
 He received his unusual first and middle names in honor of the distinguished Frenchman Claude Joseph Rouget de Lisle (1760-1836), an army officer who authored the French national anthem "Le Marseilles", and one can wonder if Marshall himself was ever asked the origins of his intriguing name!

 Following the completion of his law studies Marshall and his wife settled in Chippewa Falls and within a short time had opened a law practice in this city.
-In addition to being a lawyer Marshall wasted no time becoming politically involved in Chippewa Falls, serving as a justice of the peace as well as being a school board member.
-He was appointed as Chippewa County judge in 1876 at age 29 and was later elected to a four year term of his own.
+In addition to being a lawyer, Marshall wasted no time becoming politically involved in Chippewa Falls, serving as a justice of the peace as well as being a school board member.
+He was appointed as Chippewa County judge in 1876 and was later elected to a four-year term of his own.
 In the early 1880s he operated a law practice with attorney John Jenkins and in 1884 won a seat on the Wisconsin University Board of Regents, where he served for five years.

 Marshall around the time of his appointment to the Wisconsin Supreme Court, circa 1896.